andreydolyaa/extract_embedded_pdf/README.md

 import pyautogui
 pyautogui.displayMousePosition()
 ```
-Now you'll be able to see the coordinates of the mouse in the python shell
+2. Now you'll be able to see the coordinates of the mouse in the python shell
 3. Move your mouse to the top-left corner of the area you want to capture → Note: X1, Y1
 4. Then move it to the bottom-right corner → Note: X2, Y2
-5. Set the left,top,right,bottom variables above
+5. Set the left, top, right, bottom variables above
+6. Press `Ctrl+C` to stop the coordinate display

+**For next button:**
+1. Hover over the "Next" button → note `next_button_x` and `next_button_y`

 ## Usage